What Hazards Might a Motorcyclist Encounter?

 Airborne Debris

-You won’t have four doors, a windshield or a roof to protect you from all the debris flying through the air, including rocks, bugs, dirt and gravel, all of which can impact your ability to drive.
+You won’t have four doors, a windshield or a roof to protect you from all the debris flying through the air, including rocks, bugs, dirt and loose gravel, all of which can impact your ability to drive.
 Objects can hit you in the face, making it harder to see.

 cardo bluetooth communication on helmet